Nehasunal/Feed/README.md

 # News
 Postgresql,Express,Nodejs,Angular

 This is a web based application.
-In this, admin can do CRUD operations in news.
-In Dashboard page, there will be list of news headings with images.
+In this, admin can login and do CRUD operations in news.
+In Home page, there will be list of news headings with images shown.
 And user can click particular news heading to read the news.

 This application includes various functionality:
 1. Login and Signup